- Handling Copyright of Your Research Work

 Fair dealing shall not apply when you submit your work for publication.
 You must seek permission from the copyright holder for any third party copyrighted material contains in your work.

-- Self-Archiving Your Publications in Open Access Institutional Repositories
+Self-Archiving Your Publications in Open Access Institutional Repositories (CUHK Research Portal)

 In the worldwide open access movement, you may choose to self-archive your publication in institutional repository that is open access to allow sharing your work with the global research community.
-A new University's Research Portal (AIMS) will be available soon to allow you to deposit your research outputs.
+The new University’s Research Portal (AIMS) is such an open access institutional repository to allow you to deposit your research outputs.

 The Library is aware that faculty and researchers of the University have concerns on copyright and which version of their publications should be archived.
 The Library will investigate thoroughly the copyright and self-archiving policies of publishers.
 You are also welcome to contact firstname.lastname@example.org should you have any enquiries.